mrElnekave/MachineLearningNg/Week6/Lesson6.md

 So instead of looking at the percent of correct predictions, you can look at the percent of correct positive predictions.
 This is called precision.

 ![](./2023-06-10_16-32.png)

+There is often a tradeoff between precision and recall.
+We as programmers have to choose where to put our cuttoff for positive and negative classification.

+So for instance in this disease case, we will want a very high recall, to be able to get a lot of patients who might have the disease even if we misclassify some healthy people.
+As it is always good to be precautionary.
+But maybe if you are a company following leads, you want much more precision because it costs a lot of money to follow up on a client.

+The combination of the two scores can be seen in an F1 score.

+𝐹1 = 2 ⋅ 𝑝𝑟𝑒𝑐⋅𝑟𝑒𝑐 / 𝑝𝑟𝑒𝑐+𝑟𝑒𝑐

+Which is 2 times the harmonic mean of precision and recall.
+Balancing the two scores.